 I came across flexi-schooling a couple of years ago when my lovely little school began to suffer from a declining pupil roll.
 The demographics of the locality have gone through a significant change in recent years, leaving us with very few young families locally.
 Since making the flexi offer I have been totally won over by the values and advantages of flexi-schooling.

 My school sits in the heart of the Peak District, where we make the most of our beautiful surroundings through use of 'the big outdoors' whenever possible.
 We provide a huge range of curriculum breadth: forest school, circus skills, dance and an outward bound programme to name but a few.
 Our preference for curriculum provision is to focus on a creative approach to learning.
 We have an exceptional adult pupil ratio with only 9 pupils on roll, so can offer individualised learning at it's best.

 Our flexi offer is based on a three day week, these days are set;Tuesday, Wednesday and Thursday.
-The two 'home school' days are recorded on the register as 'educated off-site'.
-In order to justify this code I need in return an 'overview' of the learning that takes place at home.
-This overview is taylored to individual families.
+The two 'home school' days are recorded on the register as 'authorised absence'.
+I ask for an 'overview' of the learning that takes place on these days, and will from time to time request some input based on what has been happening in school.
+I am happy to work with individual families regarding this approach as each family has their own ideas on how they would like to use their home-school days.
 I have a family who likes to keep a diary, some prefer me to offer a topic to work on that is linked to what is going on in the classroom, whilst I have had families who have preferred me to supply maths and Literacy workbooks, in order to keep up a daily input for these key subjects.